edsu/diss/chapters/08-conclusion.md

 attribute of the record.
 Based on the research literature I thought archivists, if they were lucky, would have an appraisal policy, collection development policy, or at least some shared notion of what records the archive collected and why.
-When new records are acquired, they are evaluated using this criteria, and a decision is made to either accession or discard the records.
+I thought that new records were evaluated using this criteria, and a decision was  made to either accession or discard the records.
 I've already discussed how I was mistaken about appraisal decisions happening in a singular moment.
-However I was also mistaken about records having a specific value as a attribute.
+However I was also mistaken about records having a specific value as an attribute.
 The value of records acquired from the web by the NSRL were bound up in how the records were to be used.
+An essentialist view of appraisal, where value is a property of records, is replaced by a relational one, where records obtain value based on their use.

 Initially this shift in attention to use seemed like a familiar pragmatist line of argument about value, where the ends justify the means.
 But further